-Exchange Traded Funds (ETFs) are investment funds that hold assets such as bonds, stocks, and foreign currency.
+Exchange Traded Funds (ETFs) are investment funds that hold assets such as bonds, tocks, foreign currency, or even stocks.
 ETFs often track indexes such as the Dow Jones, Nasdaq, the Russel 2000, and the S&P 500.

 Investing in ETFs does not mean directly owning the underlying investments, but rather means that you have an indirect claim and are entitled to some of the profits as well as residual value in case of liquidation of the fund.

 Exchange Traded Funds (ETFs) are of many different types.
-Some of the most common types include:
+Some of the most common types of ETFs include:

 ETFs are bought and sold just like regular company stocks during the day when the stock exchanges are open.
 Just like stocks, ETFs have ticker symbols and you can easily obtain the intraday price data during the course of your trading day.